Unbeknownst to Ruby, he was not the only musician in Erosia whose song was alluring to birds.

 Oriana had read about Muses in folklore, but she had never seen one before.
 It pained her to see a Muse isolated on the Outer Islands without instruments and festivals to inspire her.

-She told her stories of the mainland, sang songs she’d heard there, and bragged about musicians she met there.
+Oriana told Erica stories of the mainland, sang songs she’d heard there, and bragged about musicians she met there.
 Erica agreed to journey there with her.

 The two took a boat to the mainland.
 When they arrived, Oriana left Erica to sleep in the woods and visited her favorite lover, Prince Ruby Valentine.